trancee/capacitor-bridgefy/README.md

 connectedPeers() => Promise<ConnectedPeersResult>
 ```

-Retrieves a list of UUIDs representing the connected peers in the current session.
+Retrieves a list of `UUID`s representing the connected peers in the current session.

 **Returns:** <code>Promise&lt;<a href="#connectedpeersresult">ConnectedPeersResult</a>&gt;</code>